WhiteFoxCreamPie/WhiteFoxCreamPie/README.md

 # About Me
-- A developer often thinks my fantasy characters and learns about the knowledge of good people
+- A developer often thinks a fantasy characters and learns about the knowledge of good people

 - Knowledge, Acquirements & Experience